Thermodynamics of ${P}$-${V}$ criticality in $d$-dimensional AdS black holes surrounded by a perfect fluid in Rastall theory: -dimensional AdS black holes spacetime surrounded by an anisotropic quintessence field

-where $m$ and $N_s$ are two integration constants, respectively, related to the the black hole mass and density of the surrounding perfect field.
-The parameter $m$ related to the Arnowitt-Deser-Misner (ADM) mass $M$ of the black hole as The spacetime (\ref{metric}) depends not only on the dimension $d$, but also on the state parameter $\omega_s$ of the perfect fluid.
-In the case when $d=4$ and $1/l^2=0$, the metric solution (\ref{metricfunads}) reproduces \cite{Heydarzade:2017wxu} and for $\psi=0$, the metric function (\ref{metricfunads}) reduces to the $d$-dimensional AdS black holes in quintessence background, which in addition for $1/l^2=0$ reproduces the $d$-dimensional quintessence black holes \cite{Chen:2008ra}.
-In the limit $\omega_s=-1$ and $1/l^2=0$, the spacetime (\ref{metric}) for $N_s>0$ becomes
+The spacetime metric in (\ref{metric}) depends not only on the dimension $d$ but also on the state parameter $\omega_s$ of the quintessence field.
+In the case when $d=4$ and $1/l^2=0$, the metric solution in (\ref{metricfunads}) reproduces the results found in \cite{Heydarzade:2017wxu}.
+Furthermore, when $\psi=0$, the metric function in Eq.~(\ref{metricfunads}) reduces to the $d$-dimensional AdS black holes in a quintessence background.
+In addition, for $1/l^2=0$, this also reproduces the $d$-dimensional quintessence black holes \cite{Chen:2008ra}.
+In the limit where $\omega_s=-1$ and $1/l^2=0$, the spacetime described by Eq.~(\ref{metric}) for $N_s>0$ becomes,

-which corresponds to the $d$-dimensional Schwarzschild-Tangherlini-de Sitter black holes \cite{Tangherlini:1963bw}.
-Interestingly, Eq.~(\ref{omega-1}) does not contain the factor $\psi$ and thus the Rastall and Einstein theories merge for $\omega_s=-1$.
-For $N_s<0$ and $\omega_s=-1$, the metric (\ref{metric}) becomes
+This corresponds to the $d$-dimensional Schwarzschild-Tangherlini-de Sitter black holes \cite{Tangherlini:1963bw}.
+Interestingly, Eq.~(\ref{omega-1}) does not contain the factor $\psi$ indicating that the Rastall and Einstein theories merge for $\omega_s=-1$.
+For $N_s<0$ and $\omega_s=-1$, the metric (\ref{metric}) takes the form

+where $\Lambda_{eff}=(|N_s|+1/l^2)$ represents an effective positive cosmological constant.
+Consequently, the metric reduces to the $d$-dimensional Schwarzschild-Tangherlini-dS black holes.
+The metric function (\ref{metricfunads}) for $\xi=2(d-3)\;\text{and}\;N_s=-Q^2$ reduces to that of Reissner-Nordstr$\ddot{o}$m-AdS black hole.
+As we demonstrate later, the Reissner-Nordstr$\ddot{o}$m-AdS black hole can be viewed as a solution pertaining to the anisotropic quintessence field which can be decomposed as the sum of a perfect fluid and electromagnetic field components.
+This demonstrats the necessary anisotropy within the quintessence spacetime.
+In the following subsections, we analyze the dust, radiation, and quintessence fields as subclasses of the solution presented in Eq.~(\ref{metricfunads}).